EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

     Description: Check if all files in a list arrived to disk.
 This is done
     by checking that the file size does not increase with time.
     Input  : - Cell array of files to check.
+    If empty, then check all files in directory.
+    Default is empty.
+    - Time to wait between tests.
+Default is 1 s.
     Output : null.
 Return when file sizes converged.
     License: GNU general public license version 3
     By : Eran O. Ofek                    May 2017